shu251/microeuk-amplicon-survey/seq-analysis/README.md

 Move to R to compile, use phyloseq, and additional QC steps.
 All code is in ```asv-data-processing.Rmd```

+_Summary of steps_: Pre-processing of ASV count table, including joining sequence count per sample information with taxonomic assignments, and environmental metadata.
+With sequenced blanks, use decontam to remove putative contaminant ASVs, then filter all samples by total sequence threshold.
+Visualize total sequences and ASVs before and after these steps.
+Additionally, assign ASV classifications based on distribution (i.e., cosmopolitan vs. resident, GR and Axial vs. MCR?).
+Final step saves QCed and classified ASV table as an R object in "input data" for main data analysis to be complete.
+See: https://shu251.github.io/microeuk-amplicon-survey/

+Output table for total ASVs and sequences before QC ```../output-tables/seq_asv_count_nonQC.html```

 ## 4. Remove contaminate sequences

+Using ```decontam``` R package, remove ASVs that were present at 50% more abundance in negative controls compared to biological samples.
+This removed 56 ASVs.

+>   Started with 17934 ASVs, post-decontamination, we have 17878 (a loss
+    of 56 ASVs).

+>   Data started with 3817219 sequences, after removing 56 ASVs, we have
+    3788791 total sequences.
+There was a total loss of 0.74% of sequences.

+>   Final in situ dataset includes 3.79 million sequences and 12,378 ASVs total.

+Generated a barplot with overview of taxonomy before removing samples with too few sequences.

+Remove samples with too few sequences (threshold = 20000 sequences).
+Samples: Axial_Dependable_FS900_2013 and GordaRidge_BSW020_sterivex_2019_REPa removed due to too few sequences.

+Output table for QCed ASVs and sequences ```../output-tables/seq_asv_count_postQC.html```.

+## 5. Assess ASV distribution

+ASVs were not present in all samples.
+Classify ASV distribution by assigning presence/absence of ASVs across vent samples, background samples, and various vent sites.